iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.soc.mycolorado 4 reviews"/>
 </p>

+> Worked for a while, but now it won't open my ID, registration, or insurance card.
+This app is useless if it's not reliable.<br> :date: __2021-06-21 00:42:16__

+> Tried to access and app wouldn't work.
+Otherwise would give it a 5<br> :date: __2021-06-20 05:10:13__

+> Digital ID is not working from the home screen, have to go into services then it pulls up.<br> :date: __2021-06-13 22:31:11__

 > The scanning took forever to get right but once you get it working it's good.<br> :date: __2021-06-11 00:54:00__